Hindhuja-Gutha/Perceptual-Phenomenon-Test/README.md

-From above analysis we can say that $t_{statistic}$ > $t_{critical}$ .
-So we can reject the Null Hypothesis $H_{0}$  that there is no difference in mean time taken to read congruent and incongruent list
+From above analysis we can say that t_statistic > t_critical .
+So we can reject the Null Hypothesis H_0  that there is no difference in mean time taken to read congruent and incongruent list

-(6) Optional: What do you think is responsible for the effects observed?
+### 6. Optional: What do you think is responsible for the effects observed?
 Can you think of an alternative or similar task that would result in a similar effect?
 Some research about the problem will be helpful for thinking about these two questions!

 * I think it takes more time to read list in incongruent words condition compared to congruent words condition because mismatch of name of the color and color of the word can cause high probability of errors compared to words of same name and color.
 * A similar task would be comparing time taken to complete a marathon without training and with training.with training anyone would perform slightly better than without training